It's Easy to Grow Your Own Garlic at Home

-- Choose a whole garlic of the type your prefer and separate the cloves, leaving the skin on.
+- Choose the type of garlic that you like the best and separate the cloves, leaving the skin on

-- Choose a pot that is at least 20 cm (8 inches) deep and make sure it has good water drainage at the bottom so that the water will drain well each time you water it.
-Fill the pot with sufficient potting soil but leave at least a centimeter (half an inch) of space at the top.
+- Choose a pot with good water drainage at the bottom so that the water will drain well each time you water it

-- Next place the garlic cloves in the pot, burying them at least 10 centimeters (8 inches) and with the pointed end facing up.
+- Place the garlic clove in the pot, burying it at least 8 inches deep and with the pointed end facing up

-- You can add more garlic cloves to the top whenever there is, at least, a minimum of 8 centimeters (3 inches) of between them.
+- You can plant more than one garlic clove to the pot as long as you leave at least 8 cm (3 inches) of space between them